ssilvert/jsf-console/README.md

 To run the JSF Console, deploy the WAR created in the "myconsole" project.
 The WAR that "core" produces is also deployable.

+Note that currently this does not work on Undertow.
+So for newer versions of WildFly you will need to use JBossWeb.
+Start the server with **-c standalone-jbossweb.xml**

 To log in, you will need to create users with the WildFly add-user tool.
 There are four hard-coded roles.
 They are admin, user, superuser, and super-duper-user.
 If you log in as admin you can grant rights to the other roles concerning what plugins they can see and also what resources and attributes they can see in management-model.
 The rights are only persisted in memory right now, so they go away if you redploy the console.

 ***